Top 10 Darkest Episodes of SpongeBob SquarePants

 1 Nasty Patty

-This Season 3, pre-movie episode, "Nasty Patty", gets the number one spot on TCC's list of all-time darkest episodes of SpongeBob SquarePants.
+This Season 3, pre-movie episode, "Nasty Patty," takes the number one spot on my list of the darkest SpongeBob episodes.
 Why?
-Well, does believing you murdered somebody and frantically trying to hide the body while playing it cool for the police NOT sound dark?
-Yeah.
-I thought so.
-Also, the whole thing is played for laughs (albeit, dark laughs) so...yeah.
+Well, does believing you murdered someone and frantically trying to hide the body while playing it cool with the police NOT sound dark?
+Yeah, I thought so.

 2 One Coarse Meal